๐Ÿ—บ๏ธIntro to World Geography

 Patagonian Desert

-• Classic Andes rain shadow formation—Pacific moisture drops on Chile's western slopes, leaving Argentina's eastern lowlands extremely dry
+• Classic Andes rain shadow formation: Pacific moisture drops on Chile's western slopes, leaving Argentina's eastern lowlands extremely dry

 Mojave Desert

-• Functions as a transition zone between the Great Basin and Sonoran deserts; faces increasing pressure from urban expansion and solar energy development
+• Functions as a transition zone between the Great Basin and Sonoran deserts; faces increasing pressure from urban expansion and large-scale solar energy development

 Compare: Patagonian (Andes rain shadow, cold, Southern Hemisphere) vs. Mojave (Sierra Nevada rain shadow, hot, Northern Hemisphere).
 Both demonstrate orographic precipitation patterns but with vastly different temperature regimes and human uses.
 Patagonian shows pastoral adaptation; Mojave shows energy development conflicts.